-Utica College students gain more than job experience in impressive internships all over the world, and in some cases, those real-life learning opportunities are not helping the future of these students, but the present of those they work with every day.
+Utica College students gain more than job experience in impressive internships all over the world, and in some cases, those real-life learning opportunities are shaping not only the future of these students, but those they work with every day as well.

 Allison Della Penna ’18, a Psychology – Child Life major with a concentration in Child Life Specialty paddled through the notoriously competitive waters of child life internship applications and interviews, applying to 20 children’s hospitals throughout the Northeast.
 Of those, she scored interviews at 10, including one of her top contenders – a rural children’s hospital in Vermont.

 However Della Penna opted for an internship at Upstate Golisano Children’s Hospital in Syracuse, New York, where she is the only child life intern on staff.